Restricted Licences in South Australia

 Driver’s licences in South Australia are regulated by Part 3 of the Motor Vehicles Act 1959.
-A restricted licence is a licence which is issued by the Registrar of Motor Vehicles and imposes certain restrictions such as where the driver can drive, what kind of vehicle can be driven and equipment to be fitted in the vehicle.
+Restricted licences are licences which are issued by the Registrar of Motor Vehicles and imposes certain restrictions such as where the driver can drive, what kind of vehicle can be driven and equipment to be fitted in the vehicle.
 A probationary licence is also subject to certain conditions and is issued after a period of disqualification.

 Licensing matters are dealt with by the South Australian Department of Planning, Transport and Infrastructure.